IronWifi/docs/configuration-guides/unifi_hotspot.md

 Finally, you will have to purchase and install a valid SSL certificate on your controller.
 There are a lot of articles and videos about this topic, here is one - <a href='https://www.youtube.com/watch?v=WxhY71ebc9o'>Unifi SSL installation</a>

  !
 You must also install a valid SSL certificate on your controller/AP, in order to avoid authentication issues !
-You can purchase certificate for as low as $36.75 /year on this page - <a href='https://affiliates.ssl.com/623.html'>www.ssl.com</a>

  Guide on how to install an SSL certificate on Ubiquiti Unifi can be found here - https://www.namecheap.com/support/knowledgebase/article.aspx/10134/33/installing-an-ssl-certificate-on-ubiquiti-unifi/